Swapnil-ingle/react-projects/habit-tracking-grid-app/README.md

 - You can add something like "You've been 90% consistent with your goal(s)" (If the guy has logged for 90% of the days).
 - There should be yearly/monthly/weekly view of the grids.
 - Should undo today's marked action.
+(Done)
+- Should show the current-streak for each habit